Akash420-oss/Dare-Devil/README.md

 ## Omnious..⚠️
 * Dare to embark on this adventure at your own discretion...❗
-* For your safety, avoid playing this game on your primary Linux OS...🚫
 * Utilize VMware or VirtualBox for a safer experience...✔️
-* Remember, you might have important documents that could be at risk..⚠️

 ![logo](https://github.com/Akash420-oss/Dare-Devil/blob/main/devil_%26angel.gif)